DONATE NOW

 Board Leadership Training

-Board Leadership Training, one of the longest-running programs at ArtsFund, is celebrating its 25th anniversary this year, focused on equipping leaders with essential skills for supporting arts and cultural organizations through board leadership.
+Board Leadership Training, one of the longest-running programs at ArtsFund, focused on equipping leaders with essential skills for supporting arts and cultural organizations through board leadership.
 Through six sessions taught by a faculty of trusted industry experts, participants receive 12 hours of instruction covering fiscal and legal responsibilities, fundraising, strategic planning, racial equity, and governance.
-The sessions are designed to provide theoretical framework in concert with a real-life example, and a chance to engage with peers in content-focused discussions.
-Participants will also be invited to attend an in-person celebration in May.
-Details to be announced.
+The sessions are designed to provide a theoretical framework in concert with a real-life example and a chance to engage with peers in content-focused discussions.
+Participants are also invited to attend an in-person celebration on May 8.
+More details coming soon!

 JOIN THE WAITLIST